Ham1414/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Excution permission to the owner, the group owner and the other user
 8. Sets the permission to the file
 9. Sets the mode of the file
+10. Sets the mod of the file "hello" the same as "olleh's mode